Consequences of a Hit and Run Accident in Florida (2025) – New Fleeing/Eluding Penalties Explained

 - The driver willfully decided to leave the scene without giving the identifying information under Florida law.
 Identifying information refers to the driver’s name, address, vehicle registration number, insurance information, and other contact details.

 The driver must have known that they were involved in a car accident in order to receive a charge of leaving the scene of an accident.
 In addition, they must be aware that they caused property damage or bodily injury as a result of the car accident.
+The legal duty to stop, provide information, and assist is mandatory, and failing to meet this duty constitutes a criminal offense under Florida law.
 If a driver fails to report property damage, then it is classed as a violation.
 If a car accident leads to bodily injury or the death of someone, then the driver must also make themselves available to offer support and take the necessary actions to help the injured person.
 If a driver fails to offer assistance to the injured person, then they will face serious consequences for their actions, including large fines, prison time, and more.
+In court, knowledge or intent can be established through circumstantial evidence, especially when there is no direct or eyewitness testimony.

 If you do not know what to do next, then you can speak to a hit-and-run accident lawyer from The Law Place today.